thrackle-io/rules-engine/docs/userGuides/rules/MINIMUM-HOLD-TIME.md

 ## Other Functions:

 - in Asset Handler:
-    - Function to activate/deactivate the rule in an asset handler:
+    - Function to activate/deactivate the rule for the supplied actions in an asset handler:
         ```c
-        function activateMinimumHoldTimeRule(bool _on) external ruleAdministratorOnly(appManagerAddress);
+        function activateMinimumHoldTimeRule(ActionTypes[] calldata _actions, bool _on) external ruleAdministratorOnly(appManagerAddress);
         ```
-    - Function to know the activation state of the rule in an asset handler:
+    - Function to know the activation state of the rule for the supplied action in an asset handler:
         ```c
-        function isMinimumHoldTimeActive() external view returns (bool);
+        function isMinimumHoldTimeActive(ActionTypes _action) external view returns (bool);
         ```
-    - Function to get the rule Id from an asset handler:
+    - Function to get the rule Id for the supplied action from an asset handler:
         ```c
-        function getMinimumHoldTimeHours() external view returns (uint256);
+        function getMinimumHoldTimeHours(ActionTypes _action) external view returns (uint256);
         ```
 ## Return Data